TorqIT/issue-management-action/README.md

 ### Requirements

 In order to work with the Projects V2 API, your repository will need to be registered as a client in the GitHub App.
-Navigate to https://github.com/organizations/TorqIT/settings/apps/issue-management-action, click "Generate a new client secret", and add the following secrets to your repository or organization:
+Navigate to https://github.com/organizations/TorqIT/settings/apps/issue-management-action, scroll down to "Private keys" and click "Generate a private key".
+A `.pem` file will be downloaded.
+Copy the contents of the file and add the following secrets to your GitHub organization or repository:
 - `ISSUE_MANAGEMENT_ACTION_APP_ID` = `<App ID value from page linked above>`
-- `ISSUE_MANAGEMENT_ACTION_CLIENT_SECRET` = `<Client secret generated above>`
+- `ISSUE_MANAGEMENT_ACTION_PRIVATE_KEY` = `<Contents of pem file generated above>`

 ### Example usage